 My main focus are the years before 1984.
 The collection is dedicated to the preservation of historically valuable computers and objects.

 Some are very rare.
-Like my Apple-1, Apple II Rev. 0, the one and only prototype Kenbak-1 (first ever commercially available personal computer), some Apple Lisa 1, Commodore C65, some Datapoint 2200, two Q1 Computer, a Straight-8 PDP, a Micral S, many Altair and IMSAI, various PDP's and much more.
+Like my Apple-1, Apple II Rev. 0, the one and only prototype Kenbak-1 (first ever commercially available personal computer), some Apple Lisa 1, Commodore C65, some Datapoint 2200, two Q1 Computer, a Micral S, many Altair and IMSAI, various PDP's (including a Straight-8 PDP) and so many more.

 In 2021 a new favorite object came into my computer collection.
 Apple Disk Drive S/N 2.
 The case AND the Shugart disk drive both have the serial number 2.
 Both are directly bought from famous Wendell Sander.
 Thanks Wendell!

 And I've got countless hard disks from 0.8 inch up to 31 inch.
 Since 2023 the mighty 39 inch Bryant hard disk platter is in my collection.
 It is the largeest disk platter ever made.

 So far there was no time to bring a website about my vintage computer collection online.

 One of my original Apple-1 is lent for free to the Deutsches Museum in Munich / Germany.
 The handover took place on 14 November 2017 with the Zuse 4 in the background.
 This is exactly where Steve Jobs personally handed over a Macintosh to the museum in 1985.
 It is on permanent display in the Microelectronics Department for the public.